 Biography

-Ali Reza Hayati (pronounced æ‬‬lI r‫‪ɛ‬‬z‫‪ɒ h‫‪æ‬‬j‫‪‫‪ɑ:‬‬tI) is an entrepreneur, hacker, cypherpunk, and user freedom activist working to spread the use of strong cryptography and privacy-enhancing free (as in freedom) technologies to help people take full control over what they own.
+Ali Reza Hayati (pronounced æ‬‬lI r‫‪ɛ‬‬z‫‪ɒ h‫‪æ‬‬j‫‪‫‪ɑ:‬‬tI) is an entrepreneur, engineer, hacker, cypherpunk, and user freedom activist working to spread the use of strong cryptography and privacy-enhancing free (as in freedom) technologies to help people take full control over what they own.

 He studied industrial engineering, business management, and computer science.
 Having a degree in computer science, he worked in various labs and projects to better understand how computers and digital machines are made and work.